-Amplo comes to Marquette with 11 years of collegiate coaching experience, 10 of which came at his alma mater, Hofstra University.
+Amplo came to Marquette with 11 years of collegiate coaching experience, 10 of which came at his alma mater, Hofstra University.
 He served as associate head coach with the Pride for three years, and was the team's defensive coordinator.

-"I am extremely grateful to be chosen as the first head men's lacrosse coach at Marquette University," Amplo said.
+"I am extremely grateful to be chosen as the first head men's lacrosse coach at Marquette University," Amplo said upon being named head coach in 2011.
 "I have dreamed about the opportunity to lead a Division I lacrosse program and after better understanding, and seeing first-hand, Marquette's commitment to lacrosse, I realized quickly this was the perfect opportunity to pursue.
 I am blessed to have been mentored by some incredible people throughout my career, individuals who taught me to work hard, believe in myself, be accountable and always do the right thing.
 This decision was easy once I realized members of the Marquette community embody those same ideals.
 It truly is the perfect fit for me and my family."

 As a student-athlete, he was an All-America East performer as a senior in 1999 when he started all 16 games and led the school to the quarterfinals of the NCAA Championship.
 He played in 58 games in his career and notched 91 ground balls, 40 of which came during his senior season.